Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 - Prepare OpenShift components to accommodate the CCMs instead of deprecated in-tree cloud providers.
 - Provide the means to allow management of generic `CCM` component based on the platform specific upstream implementation.
-- Consider support for switching cloud configurations in a single cluster.
 - Define and implement an upgrading and downgrading paths between the in-tree and the out-of-tree cloud provider configurations.
+- Ensure the transition will ensure the feature parity between the in-tree and the out-of-tree provider.
+- Consider support for multiple providers within a single cluster as a possible future configuration (and make sure there are no clashes between provider configurations).

 ### Non-Goals

-- Force immediate exclusion of in-tree support for currently used providers, as their out-of-tree counterparts are added.
+- Force an immediate transition for all cloud providers from in-tree support to their out-of-tree counterparts.
 - [CSI driver migration](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-csi-migration-beta/) is out of scope of this work.

 ## Proposal